titulus/validate.it.js/README.md

   * `true` - validation passed
   * `false` - validation fails
 * `base` *string|varios* - basis for validation
-  * right now *validate.it* works only with simple sting bases.
+  * right now *validate.it* works only with simple string bases.
 But if you know why and how to use it with other types of values - we can implement it.
 * `asserts` *array* - called asserts names in call order
 * `errors` *array* - [Validation Reports](#validation-report) for failed asserts